Stratified Lie systems: Theory and applications: On the definition of stratified Lie systems

-Let us assume that we do not assume $\mathcal{D}^V$ to be a regular distribution in our definition of foliated Lie system (as done in \cite{CGM00}).
-Any finite-dimensional Lie algebra of vector fields on $N$ span a generalised distribution whose rank is an upper continuous function, which allows us to ensure that its rank is locally constant on an open dense subset of $N$ (see \cite{Va94}).
-Every foliated Lie system in the sense given in \cite{CGM00} is a foliated Lie system in our sense around a generic point.
+Assume for a while that $\mathcal{D}^V$ is not regular.
+As each finite-dimensional Lie algebra of vector fields on $N$ spans a generalised distribution whose rank is a lower semi-continuous function, then its rank is locally constant on an open dense subset of $N$ (see \cite{Va94} for details).
+Hence, every stratified Lie system is a foliated Lie system around a generic point.

-Note finally that if the functions $g_1,\ldots,g_r$ are just $t$-dependent function, then the $t$-dependent vector field (\ref{DFLS}) becomes a standard Lie system.